Gravitational wave memory of compact binary coalescence in the presence of matter effects: nonlinear memory waveform

-where $m$ and $R$ are the mass and radius of the star, respectively, and $k_2$ is the Love number \cite{Katerina_tidal}.
-In the case of NSs, $k_2$ typically has values between 0.2-0.3, whereas for the case of BHs, the tidal deformability can be safely taken as zero for our purposes.
-However, a detailed description is available in Section 2.4 of Ref. \cite{Katerina_tidal} which is inspired by Ref. \cite{Chaves_tidal}.
-The tidal deformability for the BNS system can also be parameterized as an effective tidal deformability parameter $\Tilde{\Lambda}$ given as
+where $m$ and $R$ are the mass and radius of the star respectively, and $k_2$ is the Love number \cite{Katerina_tidal}.
+In the case of NSs, $k_2$ typically has values between 0.2--0.3, whereas for the case of BHs, the tidal deformability can be safely taken as zero for our purposes.
+However, a detailed description is available in Sec.~2.4 of Ref. \cite{Katerina_tidal} which is inspired by Ref. \cite{Chaves_tidal}.
+The tidal deformability for the BNS system can also be parametrized as an effective tidal deformability parameter $\Tilde{\Lambda}$ given as

-where subscript 1,2 tags the individual companions \cite{Katerina_tidal}.
+where subscripts 1 and 2 tag the individual companions \cite{Katerina_tidal}.
 The tidal deformability parameter has significant effects on the waveform and hence also the memory signal is affected.
 We plot a few examples to showcase the effect of tidal deformability on the memory signal in Fig.\,\ref{fig.seobnrWF}.
 Here we show all three possible systems NSBH, BBH and BNS, with low and high total mass (2.7 and 5 $M_{\odot}$).
-The oscillatory waveform is presented with a tapering at 500 Hz, while the non-linear memory is computed from the oscillatory waveform above 200 Hz.
+The oscillatory waveform is presented with a tapering at 500 Hz, while the nonlinear memory is computed from the oscillatory waveform above 200 Hz.
 The memory waveform is shown with and without a low-frequency cut at 10 Hz.
 For the BNS/BBH systems, the oscillatory signal is produced using the state-of-the-art waveform model \verb|SEOBNRv4_ROM_NRTidalv2|, while for NSBH systems \verb|SEOBNRv4_ROM_NRTidalv2_NSBH| is used.
-The base model for both these waveform models is the reduced order model (ROM) version of \verb|SEOBNRv4| described in Refs.~\cite{Bohe:2016gbl,Cotesta:2020qhw}. \verb|SEOBNRv4_ROM_NRTidalv2| has NR tuned tidal effects \cite{seobnr_tidal} and \verb|SEOBNRv4_ROM_NRTidalv2_NSBH| alongside tidal effects includes information about the potential tidal disruption of the NS \cite{seobnr_tidal_nsbh,pannarale-2015}.
-Both these waveform models use post–Newtonian approximation based on the effective one-body framework in the frequency domain.
+The base model for both these waveform models is the reduced order model (ROM) version of \verb|SEOBNRv4| described in Refs.~\cite{Bohe:2016gbl,Cotesta:2020qhw}. \verb|SEOBNRv4_ROM_NRTidalv2| has NR tuned tidal effects \cite{seobnr_tidal} and \verb|SEOBNRv4_ROM_NRTidalv2_NSBH| alongside tidal effects includes information about the potential tidal disruption of the NSs \cite{seobnr_tidal_nsbh,pannarale-2015}.
+Both of these waveform models use post-Newtonian approximation based on the effective one-body framework in the frequency domain.